 Fear has always been an obvious weakness of humans of which the kings of yore have taken great advantage.
 But even fear has its limits.
 Beat a man too much and he loses his fear and will fight back.
 Therefore, fear is not sufficient in itself to the aspirations of power, particularly in the face of certain common belief systems.
 It is, however, necessary in its ability to enhance the other Necessities.
 Therefore, the wise tyrant cultivates the quality of cowardice in the great majority of his subjects such that they live in a state of constant, low-level, gnawing fear.
-This may be manipulated in many ways and degrees in order to serve both shorter and longer terms goals.
+This may be manipulated in many ways and degrees in order to serve both shorter and longer term goals.

 Avarice is the second human weakness.
 When tightly coupled with fear, such as that of not getting what one wants or losing that which one has, the power over men grows mightily over the case where fear alone is the motivator.
-Mind is nearly everything in the game of politics and once you have them convinced that hey have something they greatly wish to keep, more than half the battle of the tyrant is won.
+Mind is nearly everything in the game of politics and once you have the mob convinced that they have something they greatly wish to keep, more than half the battle of the tyrant is won.
 The other side of that coin is to cultivate a burning, itching desire for things they as yet do not have but may one day be able to acquire, and a seething sense of envy for those they deem beyond the reach of their lives.

-Ignorance can take many forms and its effects great, despite being at times very subtle.
+Ignorance can take many forms and its effects most often great, despite being at times very subtle.
 Small divergences from truth can result in yawning chasms between what an individual believes and what is in fact true.
 When closely combined with fear and avarice, ignorance brings the strength of the tyrant's powers to within but a few percentage points of being complete.
 How can one rebel against tyranny if he is unable to identify it as such?
 The unrecognized enemy is a safe enemy.

 Propaganda has been raised to new heights of art, craft, and science in this age of electronic media.
-During the twentieth century the despots of the time were quick to recognize the power of these new technologies and those very instruments made clear to them just how vulnerable the common man was to their powers of persuasion through the artfully misleading use of words and now images, combined to form a new language of such vast power that the average man has great difficulty navigating the clever waters of the adept propagandist.
+During the twentieth century the despots of the time were quick to recognize the power of these new technologies and those very instruments made clear to them just how vulnerable the common man was to their powers of persuasion through the artfully misleading use of words, and now images, combined to form a new language of such vast power that the average man has great difficulty navigating the trickily opaque waters of the adept propagandist.
 To this we bear witness every day as the news broadcaster spews and regurgitates the cleverly contrived expressions of the masters, laced with half-truths designed to lead the audience to a specific conclusion.
 And it works like a charm.

 Lassitude takes up the remaining slack.
 To be lazy is a common and very fundamental human characteristic, just as it is among a great many other species, lions being a good example.
 There is nothing wrong with being lazy - to a point.
 But when laziness is overly encouraged by word and reward, it becomes a disease condition in men.